grafana/opentelemetry-workshop/site/docs/lab3/instrument.md

     :::

-1. Click onto the **games_completed_total** metric and then click the **winner** label to break down the metrics by winner.
+1. Click the **games_completed_total** metric, then click the **winner** label to see wins broken down by computer vs player.

-    Now we can see how our OpenTelemetry attribute has been transformed into a label in our Prometheus style metric, and we can see an instant breakdown of games won by the computer, compared to those won by the player.
+    This shows how your OpenTelemetry attribute (_winner_) appears as a Prometheus label, giving you a clear view of computer vs player victories.
+It almost looks like an even match!

     ![gameserver metrics in Explore Metrics](/img/exploremetrics_games_winners.png)

-## Part 2: Add an attribute to a Trace
+## Part 2: Add a custom span attribute

-We can also add an attribute to a Trace.
-This will help to give us further context about each request, and can be hugely useful.
+We can also add an attribute to a trace span.
+This helps to give further context about each request, which can be hugely useful in a troubleshooting situation.

 1. Open the **gameserver.go** file in your Editor.